mccamon/main-site/jody.md

 ## Palm Tree Consulting
 ### Accountant [January 202 to present]
-- Proccess accounts payables and recevables
+- Proccess accounts payables and receivables
-- Payroll responsiblities for a dozen clients
+- Payroll responsibilities for a dozen clients
-- Prepare and Review Monthly Financials including P&L Statement and Balance Sheet
+- Prepare and review Monthly Financials including P&L Statement and Balance Sheet
 - Prepare and file sales and payroll taxes
 - Individual Taxes